ninailenna/autonomous-sorting-robot/README.md

 # autonomous-sorting-robot
 A 3D-printed robotic arm for sorting colored cubes using computer vision and inverse kinematics.
-Developed as a team project for the Master's program at TH Köln.
+Developed as a team project (from Nina-Ilenna Müller and Maksym Poizdnyk) for the Master's program at TH Köln.

 ## Overview
 The system uses an overhead camera to detect colored cubes